 Client’s Property/Third Property Fidelity Bonds

 A client’s property bond, or a third property fidelity bond, protects service contractors in the event that one of their employees steals a client’s money or property.
+Without a third party fidelity bond, you will find yourself, as the business owner, responsible for covering everything that was stolen.

 Fiduciary bonds, also known as probate bonds, guarantee faithful performance from those who administer court-appointed trust, such as family members appointed as executors of a decedent’s estate, or an appointed guardian of a minor or incapacitated adult.
+Fiduciary bonds require the surety to pay fees if the fiduciary incorrectly performs or breaches their duties.
+These bonds serve as a form on insurance to ensure the fiduciary is acting in proper accordance with all laws and regulations.

 ERISA/Pension & Profit-Sharing Bonds